franceslinyc/Hawkes-Process-2021/README.md

 01_proc_HPP.Rmd simulates HPP

-02_proc_NPP.Rmd simulates NPP (May rid of this)

-03_proc_Hawkes.Rmd simulates Hawkes process (Need to modify codes & plot intensity function vs. time for illustrations purposes)
+03_proc_Hawkes.Rmd simulates Hawkes process

-04_proc_using_spatstat.Rmd simulates 2D HPP, NPP, and cluster processes using the spatstat package of R
+04_proc_using_spatstat.Rmd simulates HPP, NPP, Cox and cluster processes in 2D using the spatstat package of R